 Morning Star School is the only Catholic Special Education School in the Diocese of St. Augustine.
-We serve approximately 48 high school students each year from all over Northeast Florida.
-Our students are diagnosed as having specific learning disabilities, Speech/ language impairment, mild intellectual disabilities, ADD, communication disorders, various processing disorders, and Autism Spectrum Disorder.
+We serve approximately 50 high school students each year from all over Northeast Florida.
+Our students are diagnosed as having specific learning disabilities, speech/ language impairment, mild intellectual disabilities, ADD, communication disorders, various processing disorders, and Autism Spectrum Disorder.
 Through individualized instructional and behavioral plans, we help each child develop academically, physically, socially, emotionally, and spiritually.

 Morning Star School is excited and grateful for the opportunity to integrate Pet Therapy into the services we offer.
-Nova, our golden retriever provided through the HEAL foundation and trained by Project Chance, will provide these services.
+Unfortunately, Nova, our golden retriever provided through the HEAL foundation and trained by Project Chance has retired.
+She will drop by for visits and provide these services when she is at Morning Star.
+Morning Star hopes to get a new therapy dog in the future to better provide these services.
 The following is an initial Action Plan for our Pet Therapy Program.